aprithul/Brew-Game-Tools/README.md

   I wasn't aware of its existance when I started writing this framework.
 With most of my personal projects, the goal was for me to learn as much as I could.
 Ultimately I think, implementing the drawing library myself was a great learning experience.
 Also, if I had used SDL_gfx, changing to a different backends might become harder as one would need to reimplement all shape drawing functions or use a third party one.<p>

   <b>5.
 What are the future plans?</b><br>
-  A few things I currently have in mind: better animation support, Basic 2D physics support, multi-threaded renderer.<p>
+  A few things I currently have in mind: better animation support, Basic 2D physics support.<p>

   <b>6.
 Why another framework?
 Don't we have too many already?</b><br>
     My main goal with BGT was to make a framework that is very easy to make 2d prototypes in.
 More specifically, I wanted the features that I always end up missing while prototyping a new idea, for example ease of setup (I tend to try out a ton of different ideas) and directly drawing pixels to the screen.
 While tools like SDL2 are easy to use, everytime you create a new project, you are required to go through a bunch of setup process.
 BGT doesn't provide a ton of different features but does the ones that are essential to me.
 If it also ends up being useful to you, that's great.<p>